 The Cap Table Masterclass debuted in early 2022 and has evolved throughout its eight cohorts of students.
-Here's what I learned from teaching the course in 2022, and how it's evolving in 2023.
+Here's what I learned from teaching the course in 2022 and how it has evolved through 2023 and 2024.

 The first cohort in 2022 leveraged what I had learned from building, using, and iterating on the Cap Table and Exit Waterfall tool for the last 5+ years.
 My goal was to teach people how to do the math in that model for themselves, to understand how to issue equity, convert SAFEs and notes, issue option pools, and build exit waterfalls.
 I took a lot of time to build slides for each session and prepare for the class.
 But my second session didn't go as planned; building a model live during class from scratch, plus teaching the content, was a bit more challenging than I had expected.
 After that session, I then sat down and rebuilt new components and examples to cover the material for that class, and re-recorded a new session for people.
 And then I rebuilt the slides and model components and examples for each session.
 Overall, it worked, and the 8.8 (out of 10) course rating indicated I was on to something.